Food Shelf & Meal Program Support

 The Food Group is partnering with Hunger Solutions Minnesota to collect surplus produce from farmers, vendors and customers at the Minneapolis Farmers Market to distribute to food shelves and meal programs in the Twin Cities metro area.

-Through operation of certified organic farm land we offer land based farmer education for immigrant and minority farmers, youth and community farm programming, urban ag development, and an annual farmer education conference.
-This program area is new to The Food Group and recently became a part of our work through a merger.
+The partnership between The Food Group and Big River Farms is unique.
 There are not many examples of food banks partnering with small-scale, sustainable farms, and we are excited to open the door to the many new possibilities this partnership will present.
-We will find innovative ways to work together that support local farmers and help alleviate hunger in our community.
-Learn More Here.
+Together we will find innovative ways to support local farmers and alleviate hunger in our community.